What is the purpose of the National Reference Test?

 - word processors

 NFER will provide students expecting to use a word processor for their GCSE exams with access to a secure tool in order to type their answers to the test.
 For this access arrangement, schools will need to provide laptops with internet access for each student.
+If internet access is not available the school should contact NFER to make alternative arrangements

 Under no circumstances should a student use their own laptop to type answers into any software or tool other than the secure tool provided by NFER, as this could compromise the security of the test.